iamclint/Zeal/README.md

 #### Enabling the map
 * Zeal options checkbox
-* Key bind: "Toggle Map" - Toggles map on and off
+* Key bind: "Toggle Map" - Toggles map on and off (recommend 'm')
 * Command examples:
   - `/map` - Toggles map on and off
   - `/map on` - Turns map on